Skip to main content

 Form Filing & Payment Requirements

-Forms TP-1 and TP-1-X must be filed electronically.
 You can use MyTax Illinois to file these forms, or you can also file using a direct file service through an outside vendor.
+Form TP-1, Tobacco Products Tax Return, and Form TP-1-IL, Uniform Tobacco Transaction Schedule, are due by the 15th day of the month following the month in which the tobacco products were sold or otherwise disposed.

 Note: A taxpayer that had an annual liability of $20,000 or more in the preceding calendar year must remit any tax payment using an electronic payment method, such as submitting payments using MyTax Illinois or submitting payments by Electronic Funds Transfer